 - The best booths are the corner booths.
 They provide two directions to catch brides.

 - Try to have one focal item that brings all brides to your booth.

 - If electricity is required, confirm it is provided.
 Some bridal fairs charge for it.
 If they do, it is usually less expensive to book it in advance.
-Also, it is difficult, if not impossible, to have it hooked up the day of the fair.
+Also, it is difficult, if not impossible, to have it hooked up on the day of the fair.

 - Remember to consider the pipe and drapery (the curtains separating the booth) when designing the booth.
 A few bridal fairs offer color choices to their vendors; this will need to be requested in advance.